GaborTorma/feathers-nitro-adapter/README.md

 export default createFeathersExpressAdapterNitroPlugin(app, express)
 ```

-You need to create a own express server in your `feathers-api/src/app.ts`:
+You need to create own express server in your `feathers-api/src/app.ts`:

 ```ts
 import feathersExpress from '@feathersjs/express'